-Lanzarote is the fourth largest of the Canary Islands and sits in the Atlantic Ocean about 125 km off the west coast of Africa.
-It’s a small island with remarkable volcanic landscapes, beautiful beaches and good weather pretty much all year round.
-So, what to do in Lanzarote?
-Quite a lot actually…
+Lanzarote is the fourth largest of the Canary Islands and sits in the Atlantic Ocean, about 125 km off the west coast of Africa.
+It’s a small island with remarkable volcanic landscapes, beautiful beaches and a year-round average temperature of 25°C.

 The best things to do in Lanzarote

-Lanzarote might be small but it punches well above its weight in terms of sightseeing.
-As well as wineries, white-washed villages, luxury villas and national parks, it’s home to some unique visitor attractions.
-If you want to know what to do in Lanzarote you’ve come to the right place.
+Lanzarote might be small, but it punches well above its weight in terms of sightseeing.
+As well as wineries, white-washed villages, luxury villas and national parks, it’s home to some unique visitor attractions and interesting places to visit.
+If you want to know the best things to do in Lanzarote, you’ve come to the right place.

-When I visited I discovered a small island big on unusual and fascinating sights.
-At just 60 km (37 mi) long and 25 km (16 mi) wide, it’s ideal to explore by car.
-You can get around pretty much all of the island in a day or two which means you’ll have plenty of time on the beach or by the pool as well as all the other things to do in Lanzarote.
+When I’ve visited, I’ve discovered a small island big on unusual and fascinating sights.
+At just 60 km (37 miles) long and 25 km (16 miles) wide, Lanzarote is ideal to explore by car.
+You can get around almost the entire island in a day or two, which gives you plenty of time to spend on the beach or by the pool after your adventures.

-There’s something in Lanzarote that’ll appeal to everyone from art lovers to outdoor enthusiasts, nature buffs and wine connoisseurs.
-Water lovers are taken care of too with scuba diving, snorkelling and sailing.
+There are things to do in Lanzarote for everyone from art lovers to outdoor enthusiasts, nature buffs and wine connoisseurs.
+Water lovers aren’t left out, with water activities like scuba diving, snorkelling and sailing available from Lanzarote’s gorgeous sandy beaches.
 Here’s what to do in Lanzarote for every kind of traveller.

 Compare the best car hire rates for Lanzarote